Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Methods

 \subsection{Calibration and Testing}

-The spectrometer was first validated under controlled laboratory conditions using helium emission lamps as wavelength standards.
-The helium lamp provided six prominent lines (447.1–706.5 nm) across the visible range.
+The spectrometer was first validated under controlled laboratory conditions using a helium emission lamp as wavelength standard.
+The helium lamp provided six prominent lines (447.1-706.5 nm) across the visible range.
 Initial alignment with a pinhole collimator produced internal reflections, which were mitigated by optical baffling and path optimization.
 Pixel positions of the identified emission peaks were matched to known wavelengths to obtain a polynomial wavelength calibration:

 where $x$ denotes the pixel column.
-Although the grating equation (Equation~\ref{eq:grating}) implies a sinusoidal relation, a polynomial fit was preferred due to minor optical misalignments and the near-linear pixel-to-angle projection across the small sensor field (Figure~\ref{fig:he-calibration}).
+Although the grating equation (Equation~\ref{eq:grating}) implies a sinusoidal relation, a polynomial fit was preferred due to minor optical misalignments and the asymmetric pixel-to-angle projection across the small sensor field (Figure~\ref{fig:he-calibration}).
+Figure~\ref{fig:he-calibration} compares the polynomial and sinusoidal fits: the polynomial reproduces the measured line positions across the full sensor width, whereas the sinusoidal form derived from the ideal grating geometry deviates systematically from the calibration data.

 Following laboratory calibration, we tested the spectrometer on two reflecting telescopes: an 8-inch (f/4) and an 11-inch (f/10).
-The larger aperture increased light-gathering power and allowed shorter exposures, but results in broadened stellar images at the focal plane, reducing resolution.
+The larger aperture increased light-gathering power and allowed shorter exposures, but resulted in broadened stellar images at the focal plane, reducing resolution.
 We therefore used an adjustable slit as detailed earlier, and computerized tracking on the 11-inch to focus on targets for sequential exposures and stacking.

-Using helium lamp lines in both the laboratory and at the telescope, we also measured the instrumental resolving power.
-The fitted FWHM is nearly constant in detector pixels (mean $\approx101\pm8$\,px), while the dispersion is strongly wavelength dependent—ranging from $\approx0.051$\,nm/px ($0.51$\,\AA/px) at 706.5\,nm to $\approx0.292$\,nm/px ($2.92$\,\AA/px) at 447.1\,nm—so the resolving power declines from $R\approx142$ (706.5\,nm) to $R\approx16$ (447.1\,nm).
-This pixel-limited broadening, together with the wavelength-dependent dispersion, means narrow lines are more blended in the blue, whereas continuum slopes and broad molecular bands remain well preserved; accordingly, we bin the spectra to improve SNR for the objectives of this work.
+Using helium lamp lines, we measured the instrumental resolving power.
+Emission line profiles exhibited a full-width-at-half-maximum (FWHM) of $\approx101\pm8$\,px, representing spectral broadening from slit width, optical aberrations, and detector sampling.
+The wavelength dispersion $d\lambda/dx$ was computed by differentiating the polynomial calibration (Equation 4): for $\lambda(x) = ax^2 + bx + c$, we obtain $d\lambda/dx = 2ax + b$.
+This dispersion varies strongly with wavelength, ranging from $\approx0.051$\,nm/px at 706.5\,nm to $\approx0.292$\,nm/px at 447.1\,nm.
+The resolving power $R = \lambda/\Delta\lambda$, where $\Delta\lambda = \text{FWHM}_{\text{px}} \times (d\lambda/dx)$, declines from $R\approx142$ (red) to $R\approx16$ (blue).
+These values depend on grating density, pixel scale, and slit width.
+Consequently, narrow lines blend in the blue while broad continuum features remain well preserved.
+Accordingly, we bin the spectra to improve SNR (signal-to-noise ratio) for the objectives of this work.